CMM COMPASS

 Laser CMM Product Introductions

-Keyence WM Series
+KEYENCE WM Series

-Image of CMM 'WM series (KEYENCE)'
+Image of CMM 'WM Series (KEYENCE)'

-• Measurement range up to 25 meters.
+• Wide-area 3D scanning across a measurement range of up to 25 m

-• Portable system designed for on-site use in harsh environments.
+• Portable system designed for direct use on the shop floor

-• Automatic CAD comparison and inspection report generation.
+• Automatic CAD comparison and inspection report generation

 Creaform MetraSCAN 3D